hangyu98/IMSP/README.md

     - ```/data/prediction/comparison_details.csv``` logs the performance for all the models in each run, which is useful when performing t-test

 - ### Customizable filter:
-  - We understand that in different scenarios, the prediction results might need customized filters other in addition to those we have defined in the paper.
+  - We understand that in different scenarios, the prediction results might need customized filters in addition to those we have defined in the model.
 We have provided such sample code available at ```/customize/customized_filter.py```

 ## Citing
 If you find CrossNELP is useful for your research, please consider citing the following papers: